 Do I still need to report my OnlyFans income if I didn’t receive a 1099-NEC?

 Yes!
 Even if you don’t receive a 1099-NEC because you earned less than $600, you are still legally required to report all your income to the IRS.
-The IRS may still receive records of your earnings from payment processors, so failing to report it could result in penalties.
+The IRS may still receive records of your earnings from payment processors, so failing to report them could result in penalties.

 What happens if I don’t pay quarterly estimated taxes as an OnlyFans creator?